EmmanuelDemey/eslint-plugin-angular/README.md

 - Improve the quality
 - Reply to issues

+All contributions should be pushed in the current GIT branch.

 ## How to create a new rule
 Here are the things you should do before sending a Pull Request with a new Rule :